 "I don't know where the name came from.
 It's always been called that.
 My father bought it when I was about ten; one of his uncles had a house there.
-It's an unusual place and has a really interesting history."
+It's an unusual place and has a fascinating history.”

 "Tell me," said Janine.

 Leo looked around.
 All the guys were groaning; they'd heard the story before.
 Leo ignored them and started talking to Janine.
-I was half listening.
-I don't recall a lot of what he said; I was thinking about what Charlie had told his friends about me.
+I was half-listening.
+I don't recall much of what he said.
+I was thinking about what Charlie had told his friends about me.
 When we were alone, I was going to ask him why he’d said that.
 The only thing Leo told Janine that stuck in my mind was that there were forty little cottages built on a big hill, and it had its own private beach on Grays Bay.

 I remember that day.
 Right after dinner, Charlie made me touch him for the first time.

 He had a problem.
 He lived with his mother.
 I'd never met her and never would.
 What it meant was he had nowhere to take me.
-Later, he would find a solution to that, but right now it was going to have to be in his car.
+Later, he would find a solution to that, but it would have to be in his car right now.
 We pulled into a dead-end street that was next to Forest Park.
 I'm sure he must've checked the location out beforehand.
 It was completely deserted with no streetlights.
-By then I could tell when it was time to play nookie, but he surprised me.
+By then, I could tell when it was time to play nookie, but he surprised me.
 He parked the car and turned the headlights off.
 We sat there.
 Finally, he started talking.

-"My friends really liked you tonight.
-I could tell."
+"My friends liked you tonight.
+I could tell.”

 It had never occurred to me to start experimenting with liquor, but this was something I was definitely up for.
 I hadn't had so much as a sip of alcohol in my life, but kids want to do anything adults do.
 Especially if it's forbidden.
 Charlie reached into the back seat and pulled out a small cooler with a six-pack of beer in it.
 He handed me one and took one for himself.

-"We're going to start with beer and that's all you're going to be allowed for a while.
+"We're going to start with beer.
+And that's all you're going to be allowed for a while.
 Liquor would be too strong for you.
 Now, you're going to feel pretty good after you drink one or two of these, relax and enjoy it.
-If you get a little dizzy that's normal.
-I don't think you'll feel sick, but if your stomach starts to get upset tell me right away.
+If you get a little dizzy, that's normal.
+I don't think you'll feel sick, but tell me right away if your stomach starts to get upset.
 Okay?"

 "Try to drink this one a little slower.”